DaveyByrnes/pands-project/README.md

 Setosa is the easiest to separate, whereas Versicolor and Virginica are much more similiar, due to the overlaps that we can see in the pairplot.

+## **Conclusion**

+In my examination of the Iris dataset, a number of things became clear to me while coding the various visual graphs.

+The histograms provided an early insight into the fact that the petal length and width were clearly separated - and that Setosa was easily distinguishable.
+Sepal length and width was less useful with the amount of overlap that was presented, but all data is useful data.

+The scatterplots showed a direct relationship between paired features.
+Again, Setosa was the most distinct when it came to the petal comparison, with both Versicolor and Virginica having a small bit of overlap.
+Again, the sepal comparison had much more overlap with the latter species, making it a poorly distinguished feature.

+The boxplot was my final confirmation that Setosa had the most narrow range of features - indicating that Setosa was the most reliable species to analyse were I examining this dataset in much greater detail.

+The pairplot I find fitting to end the analysis as it provides an overhead view of the entire dataset into one graph, showing the interaction between the different features.
+Setosa, as stated before, was by far the easiest to separate and identify, whereas the other classes continued to overlap throughout the other features.